 - Career & Technical Education

 - Increasing Graduation Rates

 - STEM Education

 How to Apply

-A selection committee from local businesses and community volunteers selects grant recipients based on available funding.
+A selection committee compromised local businesses and community volunteers selects grant recipients based on an application process and available funding.

 Grant recipients are required to submit an evaluation report detailing how the project has improved student learning.
 Photos of the projects and samples of students work are submitted to the Foundation for the sponsors and selection committee to review.